vikasksrivastava/gridster-jekyll-theme/_posts/Cloud/2019-09-28-AWSCSA-Associate.md

 Now once you have enabled IAM , you can use the link show in the picture below to login.

+> The name below "vikassri" intially comes as a number "12352341231" which can be edited to an alphabetical name (has to be unique) .
+It a DNS change when you do it.

 ![](/assets/markdown-img-paste-2019111907144369.png)